winstoncwang/AnimatedCountDownTimer/README.md

         onDurationChange() - used when input box is changed tick() - used to update number and border etc

+Necessary Imporvement:
+     change functionality of pause and add a stop button.

 ----------------------------------------------------------------
 Version 0.11